-Strong growth logged in data visualization, business solutions, hosting,
+Strong growth logged in data visualization, business solutions, hosting, and business intelligence

 REVENUE GROWS ACROSS REGIONS, ALL MAJOR CATEGORIES